xebialabs/blueprint-cli/docs/blueprints.md

 | **aws** | **regions** | aws.regions(ecs)<br>aws.regions(ecs)[0] | AWS service ID | Any index of the resulting array | Get list of available regions for the specified AWS service |

-## Go Templating
+## Go Templates

 In blueprint template files using `.tmpl` extension, GoLang templating can be used.
 Please refer to the following [cheatsheet](https://curtisvermeeren.github.io/2017/09/14/Golang-Templates-Cheatsheet) for more details how to use GoLang templates.
 Also support for additional [Sprig](http://masterminds.github.io/sprig/) functions are included in the templating engine, as well as list of custom XL functions.
 Please refer to below table for additional functions available.

 | Function | Example | Description |
 |:---------: |:----------------------: |:-------------------------------------------------: |